Kelly Clarkson Shares Adorable New Photos Of Son Remy And Daughter River Rose

 Clarkson’s daughter looks as cute as a button as she stares into the camera with her hair sweeping across her forehead.
 The tot’s pink lips nearly match the color of her shirt and fans simply cannot get over how cute she is.

-Clarkson’s photo of River has already earned her 71,000 likes as well as 800 plus comments within just three hours of posting.
+Clarkson’s photo of River has already earned her 71,000 likes as well as 800-plus comments within just three hours of posting.
 Some fans commented to gush over how cute she is while countless others pointed out that she bears a striking resemblance to her mother, Kelly.

 “OMG!
 She is so stinking adorable.
 Both babies look just like their Momma.”